 The functional statements for the Division of Animal Feeds are:

 - Evaluates food additive petitions, generally recognized as safe petitions and investigational food additive applications for adequacy of: (1) data on animal safety, utility, and stability; (2) labeling; and; (3) manufacturing facilities and controls; coordinates the review of the human food safety and environmental impact information; recommends approval of food additives and GRAS substances to the Center Director;

 - Evaluates the safety of complete feeds, feed supplements, and feed ingredients for animals, including pets, and provides risk assessments on hazardous contaminants in animal feeds;

 - Evaluates safety data, manufacturing and use information, and labeling for complete animal feeds and for non-drug substances added to animal feeds to determine their legal status;

-- Coordinates scientific reviews and develops policy recommendations for animal feed issues (e.g., contaminants, biotech plants, unapproved feed ingredients);
+- Coordinates scientific reviews and develops policy recommendations for animal food issues (e.g., contaminants, biotech plants, unapproved feed ingredients);

-- Evaluates Biotech Plant Notifications for adequacy of the composition and animal safety data; collaborates on Note to Files with the Center for Food Safety and Applied Nutrition (CFSAN), and recommends sign-off by the OSC Director on letters to the firms concluding FDA consultations relating to feed issues; develops policy recommendations on feed issues involving biotech plants, and participates in developing policy recommendations on general issues involving biotech plants with CFSAN, other centers and offices in FDA, and other federal agencies;
+- Evaluates Biotech Plant Notifications for adequacy of the composition and animal safety data; collaborates on Note to Files with the Center for Food Safety and Applied Nutrition (CFSAN), and recommends sign-off by the Office of Surveillance and Compliance (OSC) Director on letters to the firms concluding FDA consultations relating to feed issues.
+Develops policy recommendations on feed issues involving biotech plants, and participates in developing policy recommendations on general issues involving biotech plants with CFSAN, other Centers and Offices in FDA, and other Federal agencies;

 - Approves feed mill licenses after being assured that the licensee can manufacture and label medicated feed in compliance with agency regulations;